simowment/NT_MT5_Adapter/README.md

 - Rust (version specified in `rust-toolchain.toml`)
 - Python 3.8+
 - maturin or pyo3 for Python bindings
-- A running MT5 bridge service (e.g., an HTTP/WS server that communicates with MT5)
+- A running MT5 bridge service (e.g., an HTTP server that communicates with MT5)

 ## Testing